ryansereno/FiraCodeiScript-Patched/README.md

-# Fira Code iScript patched with filetype Glyphs
+# Fira Code iScript PATCHED with filetype glyphs

 A font mashup to be used in code editors, displaying a script typeface for the italic font style.